MicrosoftDocs/VBA-Docs/api/Excel.QueryTable.TextFileParseType.md

 # QueryTable.TextFileParseType property (Excel)

-Returns or sets the column format for the data in the text file that you're importing into a query table.
+Returns or sets the column format for the data in the text file that you are importing into a query table.
 Read/write  **[XlTextParsingType](Excel.XlTextParsingType.md)** .

 ## Syntax